Bonnie Cullison: In the legislature

 Cullison was sworn into the Maryland House of Delegates on January 12, 2011.
-She has served as a member of the Health and Government Operations Committee since 2011, and its vice chair since 2023.
-She has also served as a member of the Rules and Executive Nominations Committee since 2023.
+She served as a member of the Health and Government Operations Committee (later renamed to the Health Committee) during her entire tenure and served as the committee's vice chair from 2023 to 2027.
+She was a member of the Rules and Executive Nominations Committee from 2023 to 2027.
 Cullison served as deputy majority whip from 2013 to 2018, and as deputy speaker pro tempore from 2020 to 2023.

 In August 2017, after state senator Roger Manno announced that he would run for Congress in Maryland's 6th congressional district in 2018, Cullison expressed interest in running for Manno's seat in the Maryland Senate.
 She ultimately decided against running, instead running for re-election and backing Benjamin F. Kramer in the Senate election.

+On January 28, 2026, Cullison announced that she would not run for re-election in 2026, saying that she wanted to maximize her time with her wife.
+In August 2026, she was appointed as the chair of the Maryland Prescription Drug Affordability Board, succeeding Van Mitchell.

 Political positions

 Education

 In 2013, Cullison voted against a bill that would give Prince George's County Executive Rushern Baker more control over the county's school system, including the ability to appoint its superintendent.

 In August 2019, Cullison signed onto a letter calling for the Maryland State Department of Education to add lessons on LGBT and disability rights movements into social studies curriculum.
 The Department of Education agreed to update its curriculum to include this material two weeks after it was sent.